NumEconCopenhagen/projects-2019-ccl/README.md

 In each of the folders, you find a ReadMe file that is specifically written for that project.

-You find the Feecback document with link to the groups we each have given feedback to in the folder. * [/Feedback](/Feedback/)
+You find the Feecback document with link to the groups we each have given feedback to here: [/Feedback](/Feedback/).

 -----